django-cms/djangocms-template/docs/guidelines/frontend.md

 #### Fonts
 - use https://google-webfonts-helper.herokuapp.com/fonts/ to download the web font from google  (set the relative path to empty string in the configurator)
-- if you have TTFs but no web font use https://www.fontsquirrel.com/tools/webfont-generator to create one, if you have a web font just proceed to step 2
+- if you have TTFs but no web font use https://www.fontsquirrel.com/tools/webfont-generator to create one
 - enable it as
     - `url('~pages/homepage/fonts/frutiger.woff')`
     - `url('~pages/homepage/fonts/frutiger.ttf')`